7hekaka/newcytosim/doc/main/faq.md

 **Can I simulate a microtubule on a motor surface that consists of two parts with different properties, e.g. maximal velocities, and maybe even different motor properties?**
 </summary>
 The easiest is to define two type of motors, and to put them at different places.
-There is an example ‘glide_stripe.cym’ showing you how to place Single into simple regions.
+There is an example `glide_stripe.cym` showing you how to place Single into simple regions.
 </details>